JakePartusch/serverlessui/README.md

 1. **Bootstrap your AWS Environment**

-   Next, bootstrap the CDK environment for quicker subsequent deployments
+   Next, specify your account and region to bootstrap the CDK environment for quicker subsequent deployments

    ```shell
    cdk bootstrap aws://ACCOUNT-NUMBER-1/REGION-1